Trylz/KronosRenderer/README.md

 ![logo](logo.jpg?raw=true)
 # Trylz Renderer

-A physically based renderer with realtime DirectX 12 preview, written in c++.
+A physically based renderer with realtime DirectX 12 preview written in c++.
+Requires Windows 10 and SSE4 to run.

 General features:
 - User interface with basic settings
 - Create scenes from model files and save it in xml files